ArenKDesai/Aren-s-Notes/Photosynthesis.md

 ## Variations of Photosynthesis
-C3: the stomata opens during the day, taking in CO2.
+C3: the stomata opens during the day, taking in CO2. the first product of the Calvin Cycle is 3-C sugar.
+This is